Meet Beverly Haddon

 The business group and other community minds worked together to create the Green Book, which laid the groundwork for a master-planned community that Gary hoped would attract families and others to stay in Denver instead of moving to the suburbs.

 By 1995, the Stapleton Foundation was created and had raised $4 million to fund this vision.
-The Stapleton Development Corporation was then formed to lead the first few years of the redevelopment’s planning before Forest City Enterprises, Inc. was chosen as the master developer in 1998.
+The Stapleton Development Corporation was then formed to lead the first few years of the redevelopment’s planning before Forest City Enterprises, Inc. (now Brookfield Properties) was chosen as the master developer in 1998.

 “We wanted to redevelop Stapleton to look similar to the neighborhoods that are adjacent to the redevelopment, creating a seamless transition between the areas,” Haddon said, adding that the community’s home designs were inspired by Denver architecture that created a place for front porches along the street and moved the garages to the back.